triestpa/You-Should-Learn-Regex/README.md

 #### Capture Groups

-You might have noticed something new in the above pattern - we're wrapping the hour and minute capture segments in parenthesis (`( ... )`).
-This allows us to define each part of the pattern as a *capture group*.
+You might have noticed something new in the above pattern - we're wrapping the hour and minute capture segments in parenthesis `( ... )`.
+This allows us to define each part of the pattern as a **capture group**.

-Capture groups are one of the most powerful features of Regex, since they allow us individually extract and transforms parts of each matched pattern.
+Capture groups are one of the most powerful features of Regex since they allow us individually extract and transforms parts of each matched pattern.

 #### Real-World Example - Time Parsing